 |Rule Number||Regulation||ENSUR Document Control Software|

-|11.10a||Validation of systems to ensure accuracy, reliability, consistent intended performance, and the ability to discern invalid or altered records.||Validation manuals are available from DocXellent to ensure the accuracy, reliability and consistent intended performance of each module in the system.Read-only content Audit Trails track the creation, modification, review, approval and deletion of records along with computer generated date and time stamps and user identification.In addition ENSUR prevents alteration of all documents and records that have been Approved in the system.|
+|11.10a||Validation of systems to ensure accuracy, reliability, consistent intended performance, and the ability to discern invalid or altered records.||Validation manuals are available from DocXellent to ensure the accuracy, reliability and consistent intended performance of each module in the system.

 |11.10b||The ability to generate accurate and complete copies of records in both human readable and electronic form suitable for inspection, review, and copying by the agency.
 Persons should contact the agency if there are any questions regarding the ability of the agency to perform such review and copying of the electronic records.||ENSUR provides electronic copies of documents in their native form and a PDF form suitable for inspection, review, and copying.

 |11.10c||Protection of records to enable their accurate and ready retrieval throughout the records retention period.||ENSUR locks down content and meta data on all approved content in the system to prevent any alteration.
-ENSUR content is fully indexed and provides extensive search and retrieval tools.

 All content and electronic records are retained throughout the retention period even when they have been marked as obsolete.

 |11.10d||Limiting system access to authorized individuals.||Access to the system is controlled by username and password login and each user’s actions can be restricted by rights.
-ENSUR supports Windows and Active Directory authentication.

 Electronic Signatures are also required after logging into the system in order to check in content, or perform a review, approval, or rejection.

 |11.10e||Use of secure, computer-generated, time-stamped audit trails to independently record the date and time of operator entries and actions that create, modify, or delete electronic records.
 Record changes shall not obscure previously recorded information.
-Such audit trail documentation shall be retained for a period at least as long as that required for the subject electronic records and shall be available for agency review and copying||The ENSUR system uses database generated time-stamps, secure log in, and electronic signatures to create a comprehensive read-only audit trail.In addition, ENSUR maintains all content (native format and PDF format) and audit trails in its database throughout the life of the content.This audit trail information can be retrieved at any time for review.|
+Such audit trail documentation shall be retained for a period at least as long as that required for the subject electronic records and shall be available for agency review and copying||The ENSUR system uses database generated time-stamps, secure log in, and electronic signatures to create a comprehensive read-only audit trail.

 Business rules prevent inappropriate actions in each phase of the lifecycle.
 The system also enforces dependency links among content.
 This forces supporting content to become current prior to the content which relies upon it.
 Change Order links allow a collection of content to proceed synchronously for review and approval.

 |11.10g||Use of authority checks to ensure that only authorized individuals can use the system, electronically sign a record, access the operation or computer system input or output device, alter a record, or perform the operation at hand.||Windows Domain or Active Directory authentication can be used to access the system.
-Authentication is also utilized to verify each user’s electronic signature once they have access to the system.
+This authentication is utilized to verify each user’s electronic signature once they have gained access to the system.